coolshare/CoolshareReactPubSub/README.md

 ************

 	Communication among React components could be a pain in case you use react without Flux framework.
-The approach in this package, may not be the best, but is a different/easier solution.
+Comparing to Flux, this package is a different/easier.

 	Similar to Redux:
 	****************
 	 - both publish method in PubsubManager and Pulisher component act like the "Action Creator",